Myriopteris fimbriata: Description

 Leaf bases are closely spaced along the rhizome, which is 1 to 2 mm in diameter.
 The rhizome bears scales, which are linear with entire (untoothed) margins.
 They are of a uniform tan to orange color, and measure 3 mm long.

 The fronds spring up in clusters or are slightly dispersed; they do not unfold as fiddleheads like typical ferns (noncircinate vernation).
 When mature, they are from 8 to 32 cm long.
 The stipe (the stalk of the leaf, below the blade) represents about one-third of the total length of the leaf.
 The upper surface of the stipe is rounded, and it is shiny, dark purple to black in color.
 It bears a few tan hairs appressed to its surface and narrow scales usually not more than two cells wide.

 The leaf blades are lanceolate, bipinnate (cut into pinnae and pinnules), rarely with the pinnules pinnatifid.
 The leaf tissue is slightly leathery in texture.
 From 10 to 17 pairs of pinnae are present; their pinnules are lanceolate in shape, often bearing auricles or shallow lobes.
 The upper surface of the leaf tissue bears white, segmented hairs 0.3 to 0.5 mm long.
 They are sparse in the center of leaf segments and become more abundant at the margins.
 On the underside, short uniform hairs of similar length are present, and a few linear scales are attached to the leaf axes.

 On fertile fronds, the sori occur at the ends of veins.
 They are protected by false indusia formed by the edge of the leaf curling back over the underside.
-The recurved edges are fringed, somewhat modified in comparison to the rest of the leaf tissue, forming a thin, pale, ciliated band about 0.3 mm wide at the margin. and become thin only at the edge, which is very slightly erose (ragged).
+The recurved edges are fringed, somewhat modified in comparison to the rest of the leaf tissue, forming a thin, pale, ciliated band about 0.3 mm wide at the margin.
 The sori contain tan spores.

 Among its congeners in Mexico, M. fimbriata is very similar to M. myriophylla.
 However, the false indusia of M. fimbriata have long cilia projecting from them, while those of M. microphylla lack projections.